-Arctic and subarctic ecosystems are deeply altered by climate change and will likely be more impacted by temperature increases than temperate ecosystems will be due to Arctic amplification (Serreze and Barry 2011, IPCC 2013).
+Arctic and subarctic ecosystems are deeply altered by climate change and will likely be more impacted by temperature increases than will be temperate ecosystems due to Arctic amplification (Serreze and Barry 2011, IPCC 2013).
 In recent decades, obvious changes observed in high-latitude environments include an increase in temperatures, a decrease in summer sea ice cover, and permafrost thaw (Hinzman et al. 2013).
-One of the most important changes in terrestrial ecosystems is greening of the tundra, inferred from an increase in normalized difference vegetation index (NDVI) since the 1980s (Bhatt et al. 2013, Ju and Masek 2016).
-This greening trend has been repeatedly documented using remote sensing data spanning resolutions from 8 km AVHRR data
+One of the most important changes in terrestrial ecosystems is a greening of the tundra, inferred from an increase in normalized difference vegetation index (NDVI) since the 1980s (Bhatt et al. 2013, Ju and Masek 2016).
+This greening trend has been repeatedly documented using remote sensing data spanning resolutions from 8 km AVHRR data (e.g. Goetz et al. 2005, Jia et al. 2009) to 30 m Landsat data (e.g. Fraser et al. 2011, McManus et al. 2012, Fraser et al. 2014), and although browning (i.e. a decrease in NDVI) has been observed in some areas, greening remains the dominant trend in subarctic regions (Ju and Masek 2016).